cakephp/docs/en/appendices/3-0-migration-guide.rst

 frameworks.

 Instead of the various options in each method, you should use the templates feature.
-See the :doc:`/core-libraries/helpers/paginator` documentation for information on how to use templates.
+See the :ref:`paginator-templates` documentation for information on how to use templates.

 Core